 This paper, commissioned by FLOW, explores the state of participation of Indigenous peoples in water governance in Canada.
 Examples of Canadian and international water regimes that are inclusive of Indigenous peoples are examined and, drawing from these examples, a series of options for a new regime—one that fosters good water governance by respecting our common need for healthy water—are presented.

-Cross-Canada Checkup is a synthesis of themes, perspectives, and information from FLOW's fall 2011 cross-Canada water discussion series.
-It reports on what FLOW member Bob Sandford heard from panellists and audiences during the 16-city tour.
-It illustrates the interrelatedness of many water issues common to all Canadians, and documents the growing need for solutions that transcend chronic jurisdictional challenges.
+This report is a synthesis of themes, perspectives, and information from FLOW's fall 2011 cross-Canada water discussion series.
+It reports on what FLOW member Bob Sandford heard from panellists and audiences during the 16-city tour, illustrating the interrelatedness of many water issues common to all Canadians and documenting the growing need for solutions that transcend chronic jurisdictional challenges.
 It also explores the Northwest Territories’ groundbreaking new water stewardship strategy as a model for water policy reform in the rest of Canada.
 The report was co-published by the POLIS Project on Ecological Governance and the Adaptation to Climate Change Team (ACT) at Simon Fraser University.

-Written by Emilie Lagace during her Gordon Water Policy Fellowship with FLOW, Shared Water, One Framework: What Canada can Learn from EU Water Governance is based on the results of an extensive literature review and 40 interviews in Canada and Europe.
-This briefing note summarizes lessons from the EU Water Framework Directive that could be heeded by Canada.
-The study concludes that there are tangible benefits to collaborative water governance in the EU and that comparable advantages could be achieved in Canada with a similar approach.
+Written by Emilie Lagace during her Gordon Water Policy Fellowship with FLOW, this briefing note is based on the results of an extensive literature review and 40 interviews in Canada and Europe.
+This note summarizes lessons from the EU Water Framework Directive that could be heeded by Canada to address water policy fragmentation and low levels of environmental performance.
+The study concludes that there are tangible benefits to collaborative water governance in the EU and that comparable benefits could be achieved in Canada with a similar approach.
 The full Water Policy Fellowship report can be downloaded here.

-This briefing note provides comments on Bill S-11, ‘An Act Respecting the Safety of Drinking Water on First Nation Lands,’ and includes recommendations aimed strengthening the legislation.
+This briefing note provides recommendations to strengthen Bill S-11, ‘An Act Respecting the Safety of Drinking Water on First Nation Lands'.
 FLOW welcomed the intent of the Bill to improve the health and safety of First Nations through development of regulations that govern drinking water and wastewater treatment on First Nations’ lands, but did not support the legislation as tabled.
 This brief recommends amendments to ensure the Bill protects Aboriginal and treaty rights and commits to a cooperative framework between First Nations jurisdictions and the Government of Canada in the establishment of a safe drinking water regime.

-FLOW, Ecojustice and the Centre for Indigenous Environment Resources examine the the status of drinking water quality in Canada through Seeking Water Justice: Strengthening Legal Protection for Canada’s Drinking Water.
+In this report, FLOW, Ecojustice and the Centre for Indigenous Environment Resources examine the the status of drinking water quality in Canada.
 The report reveals that certain communities in Canada – specifically rural and First Nations – are vulnerable to drinking water contamination.
-Risks are attributed to inadequate infrastructure, patchwork provincial laws, and a lack of binding drinking water standards from the federal government.
-The report calls for world-class, enforceable drinking water standards that are consistent across Canada, resources for First Nations drinking water services and transparent reporting on the state of drinking water systems across the country.
+Risks are attributed to inadequate infrastructure, patchwork provincial laws, and a lack of federal drinking water standards.
+The report calls for world-class, enforceable drinking water standards that are consistent across Canada, resources for First Nations drinking water services, and transparent reporting on the state of drinking water systems across the country.

-Published in partnership with the Canadian Water and Wastewater Association, the Alliance for Water Efficiency and the POLIS Water Sustainability Project, Clean Water, Green Jobs makes the case that government spending on sustainable water infrastructure can stimulate the economy and create jobs.
-The plan focuses on repairing and renewing existing water infrastructure, restoring green infrastructure and conserving water and energy.
+Published in partnership with the Canadian Water and Wastewater Association, the Alliance for Water Efficiency, and the POLIS Water Sustainability Project, this report proposes an alternative approach to water infrastructure investment that has the potential to make Canada a global leader in 21st century solutions to water infrastructure problems.
+These solutions can be deployed quickly and broadly, creating jobs and stimulating the economy much faster than traditional water infrastructure projects.
+They include repairing and renewing existing water infrastructure, restoring green infrastructure, and conserving water and energy.